rust-lang/rust/active/0000-share-to-threadsafe.md

 # Detailed design

-Rename the `Share` trait in `std::kinds` to `Threadsafe`.
-Documentation would refer to `&T` as a shared reference and the notion of "shared" would simply mean "many references" while `Threadsafe` implies that it is safe to share among many threads.
+Rename the `Share` trait in `std::kinds` to `Sync`.
+Documentation would refer to `&T` as a shared reference and the notion of "shared" would simply mean "many references" while `Sync` implies that it is safe to share among many threads.

 # Drawbacks

-The name `Threadsafe` may imply that a type is itself always safe to use concurrently.
-While it is impossible to safely have *data races*, it is possible to safely have *race conditions*.
-The name `Threadsafe` may imply that a type has no race conditions, which is not quite accurate.

-Additionally, the name `Threadsafe` is 5 letters longer than `Share`, which is a little unfortunate.
+The name `Sync` may invoke conceptions of "synchronized" from languages such as Java where locks are used, rather than meaning "safe to access in a shared fashion across tasks".

 # Alternatives